xlladdins/xll/docs/Excel4MacrosA-D.md

     > the Refers To box.
 Also, if a name is not specified, text in the
     > active cell is proposed as the name.

->
+> &nbsp;

 **Related Functions**

-DELETE.NAME   Deletes a name
+DELETE.NAME&nbsp;&nbsp;&nbsp;Deletes a name

-GET.DEF   Returns a name matching a definition
+GET.DEF&nbsp;&nbsp;&nbsp;Returns a name matching a definition

-GET.NAME   Returns the definition of a name
+GET.NAME&nbsp;&nbsp;&nbsp;Returns the definition of a name

-NAMES   Returns the names defined in a workbook
+NAMES&nbsp;&nbsp;&nbsp;Returns the names defined in a workbook

-SET.NAME   Defines a name as a value
+SET.NAME&nbsp;&nbsp;&nbsp;Defines a name as a value

 Return to [top](#A)